vihanb/babel-plugin-wildcard/README.md

     ]
 }
 ```

+This is useful when the extension of your source files is different from the outputted ones. (e.g. `.jsx` to `.js`).

 ### `noCamelCase`
 By default, the name will be automatically camel cased, the following regex is used to extract the words, those words then have their first letter capitalized and are joined together: